-What’s the difference between Casper vs. PREview?
+What’s the difference between Casper and PREview?
 Here’s everything you need to know about these two potentially required situational judgment tests for medical school applicants.

-However, Casper and PREview are far from the same test, and depending on which schools you are applying to, you may need to take both, or you may not need to take either.
+However, Casper and PREview are not the same test, and depending on which schools you are applying to, you may need to take both or neither.

 Keep in mind that if you are applying to residency, you may need to take a Casper test then as well.
 PREview, on the other hand, is only a potential requirement for those applying to medical school.